Get 80% off your plan for your first 3 months*

 Once you've set the right pay structure, Xero payroll software calculates taxes, processes payments, and keeps you compliant.
 Focus on running your business instead of wrestling with spreadsheets.
 Get one month free and see how easy payroll can be.

-FAQs on employee pay
+FAQs on paying employees

 Here are answers to common questions about setting and managing employee pay.